-This program is a member program of the National Academy Foundation (NAF), which was founded in New York City by a partnership of schools and the financial services industry.
-There are over 700 NAF Academies in the United States.
+This program is a member program of NAF, which was founded in New York City by a partnership of schools and the financial services industry.
+There are over 600 NAF Academies in the United States.

 Our Academy works with local businesses and both education and government leaders to design and offer financial education opportunities for Monticello High School students through job shadowing, guest speakers, field experiences, senior year mentoring, and a summer internship program.
-To learn more about the Academy of Finance, please email advisor Susan Bahrenburg at firstname.lastname@example.org.
+To learn more about the NAF Academy of Finance, please email director Susan Bahrenburg at firstname.lastname@example.org.

-Over the two-year period, students take courses in Accounting, Economics, Financial Services, Entrepreneurship, Financial Decision Making, Electronic Business Applications and Business Communications.
+Students may take courses in Accounting, Delivering Great Customer Service/Marketing, Entrepreneurship, Financial Decision Making/International Business, Principles of Hospitality and Tourism/Sustainable Tourism, SUNY Sullivan Computer Applications, and SUNY Sullivan Financial Accounting.
 These courses are taken in addition to the regular academic classes required by New York State for graduation.
-Students meet their 12th grade Economics requirement by taking Business Economics in 11th grade.

-During their senior year, students are required to take at least one Sullivan County Community College course at a reduced rate.
+Students are required to take at least one SUNY Sullivan course.
 The courses are offered at our high school.
-Academy of Finance seniors have the potential of graduating with 13 college credits if they choose to take three (3) SCCC classes.
+Financial assistance is available for those students who qualify.
+NAF Academy of Finance seniors have the potential of graduating with 7 college credits for 2 SUNY Sullivan classes.

 Students are required to participate in community service activities that contribute to the economic development of our county.